anttiluode/RegionalAttractorExplorer/README.md

 EDIT: The 3d system readme is after this one.

+EDIT: Added AI Autoencoder signal analysis tool that suggests thre are multiple conductors and results vary between subjects.
+The results are analyzed by Gemini at the end of the readme.

 # Regional Attractor Explorer

 Watch brain regions trace their own “state-space” loops.